 My favorite topping for savory pancakes is a dollop of sour cream or Mexican crema, with a touch of maple syrup on top.
 Incredible and addictive!
 Here are some other topping favorites:

-- toasted pecans Or candied pecans for the sweet versions,
+- Toasted or candied pecans for the sweet versions.

 - Peanut butter